faceyspacey/rudy/docs/respond-modules.md

 > on the server, there is only one rendering (with both actions dispatched before the render); more info below...

 However, in your app, a typical mistake is being made: actions are being used as setters, and a million actions are being dispatched during what is conceptually a single route change.
+Your devtools must be unusable (far too many actions to track).
 You might as well be using a mutable store instead of Redux.
 It's taking things back to the jQuery days, and missing great opportunities for predictability and increased perf.

 Don't worry, you are not the only one.
 I spent 2017 as a code mentor working for many companies, and I've seen this everywhere.
+I've successfully taken companies out of this mess many times.

 Basically, if you aren't using Redux-First-Router (or working very hard to make React Router conform to a similar approach), you will end up here.
-It's hard to extend your app from this place.
+It's hard to extend your app from this place, which is why we must go to the *root* and refactor this before you can move at the pace you dream of.

-### How Could So Many Developers + Thought Leaders Get This All Wrong??
+## How Could So Many Developers + Thought Leaders Get This All Wrong??

 First of all, by now many have figured out similar practices.
 Most are busy just using them.
 But there's a vocal majority of people lacking in the appropriate experience.

 The React/Redux community isn't too be trusted--because they are torn between taking Redux to its logical conclusion (which looks like the RFR approach) vs. trying to look like standard React.
+Teachers across the web are more concerned with teaching learners who just want to learn New React.
+Redux is being forgotten at an alarming pace.

 If you follow mainstream approaches, you were using `componentDidMount` and `componentWillReceiveProps` to do data-fetching.
 And then on top of that you are dispatching multiple actions.
 Hooks, though simpler, is no different.

 **This doesn't work for SSR because you are never sure when all the necessary actions have done their work, and you have all the data you need to render.
 You need to be sure you have all the data you need in as few a number of actions as possible.
 You need to at least be sure of the final action, after which the component tree is ready for rendering.**

 Many double render solutions were invented to combat this.
-So you had to either follow such a system, or you do something far simpler--follow a 1-2 dispatch approach like in RFR:
+So you had to either follow such a--usually convoluted--system, or you do something far simpler: follow a 1-2 dispatch approach like in RFR:

-- first action to trigger the route location change state
+- 1) first action to trigger the route location change state
-- a possible second action when all the data fetching is complete
+- 2) a possible second action when all the data fetching is complete

 The `routesMap` makes this simple, and you can do all this based on `req.url` on the server, and then render a single time based on the state of the store. **It's the epitome of simple, logical and natural.**

+## SSR

 Here's what SSR looks like: